ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 Now we can use these four functions in other components of the bot to work with the database.

 ## TON Center API
-In `ton.py` file we'll declare a function that will process all new deposits, increase user balances, and notify them.
+In the `ton.py` file we'll declare a function that will process all new deposits, increase user balances, and notify users.

 ### getTransactions method